finbourne/lusid-sdk-java-preview/sdk/docs/CreditDefaultSwap.md

 # CreditDefaultSwap

-IL CDS Instrument; Lusid-ibor internal representation of a Credit Default Swap instrument
+LUSID representation of a Credit Default Swap (CDS).

 ## Properties